typoman/featureman/README.md

 1. Clone the repo
 2. In terminal go to the repo directory and `pip3 install -e .` (installing in editable mode).

-## How to genreate the feature code?
+## How to generate the feature code?
 ### Using the python module:
 You need to use fontParts to open the font, or you can use RoboFont.
 The following example shows how to use it outside Robofont using fontParts.
 ```